bbeaudet-dev/smart-mirror/docs/mermaid/motion-detection-flow.md

     note right of PlayingWelcome
         Event-specific welcome:
-        "Welcome to Fractal game night!"
-        "Let me give you a Fit Check!" etc.
+        "Welcome!
+Let me give you a Fit Check!"
+        "Are you here for the event?"
+        etc.
     end note